Cramessar/podverse_mockup/README.md

 ## 📝 Notes

-- Make sure your line endings for `entrypoint.sh` or seed scripts use **LF**, not **CRLF**, especially if editing on Windows.
+* Make sure your line endings for `entrypoint.sh` or seed scripts use **LF**, not **CRLF**, especially if editing on Windows.
-- Port conflicts?
+* Port conflicts?
 Double-check nothing else is running on 3000/5000/5432.
+* For any issues with Docker please contact Mike for assistance. 😹

 ---